KatherineMichel/agile-sprint-playbook/google-ventures/google-ventures-research-and-design-sprint.md

-# Google Ventures Research and Design Sprint Methodology
+# Google Ventures Research and Design Sprint

 Google Research and Design Sprints take 5 days to complete and happen simultaneously.